-In July 2017 we are organizing the kayak trip to one of our favorite destinations – Altai Mountains – land of big volume rivers.
+Every year we are organising the kayak trip to one of our favourite destina-tions – Altai Mountains – land of big volume rivers.
 Altai always has been the aim for paddlers from all over the world.
 Sam Sutton after his trip to Altai in summer 2010 said: ” I wasn’t sure what to expect in Altai, I was going to a place I had never heard of before.
 As it turned out it was an awesome trip filled with spectacular scenery, an amazing group, intimidating whitewater and a very unique culture.
 A trip I will tell my grandchildren about one day!”

 No doubt this place has an amazing potential for fans of big and challenging whitewater.

 This is going to be 14 days long adventure in heart of Russia, very deep in Altai Mountains.
 Amazing sceneries, big volume rivers and quality whitewater.
 2-3 days long self-supported kayak trips is the essence of this trip.
 The legendary “Book of Legends” of mighty Bashkaus river is waiting for your name…

 We will paddle “The classics of Altai” – 7 big volume rivers in different parts of Altai Mountains.

 Mazhoy Gorge on Chuya river – 20km class IV-V, 1 day: